nsang0u/hci/project_proposal.md

 ![Source: https://wearethemuseumcollective.files.wordpress.com/2015/02/tumblr_mxg7br9hlt1qf96u2o1_1280.jpg](img/lookingAtArt.jpg)

-*The problem is, this monotonous behavior in museums is not conducive to casual conversation about art with the other museumgoers.
-Thus, everyones comments remain private to their own party, and the community action of sharing opinions and reactions about art with peers in the moment is lacking.*
+*The problem is, this monotonous behavior in museums is not conducive to candid conversation about art with the other museumgoers.
+Thus, everyones comments remain private to their own party, and the community action of sharing opinions and reactions about art with peers in the moment is left lacking. *

 ### Analysis
 There is immense value in providing the community engagement with art that is so often lacking in the museum experiences of people not visiting WCMA with a class.
 Social appreciation of art is crucial to its understanding and utility.
 In an article for Davos 2016, World Economic Forum Crystal Award winner Olaf Eliasson writes,